yohasebe/openai-chat-api-workflow/README.md

   - `gpt-4o-2024-08-06`
   - `gpt-4o`

   You may or may not use the following beta models.
 System prompt and parameter settings are not available for these models.
-Also, streaming is not supported for these models, and the response time is longer than for other models.
   - `o1-preview`
   - `o1-mini`